mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

 -T \<table\> \| --exclude-table=\<table\>
 :   Do not dump any tables matching the table pattern.
 The pattern is interpreted according to the same rules as for `-t`. `-T` can be given more than once to exclude tables matching any of several patterns.
 When both `-t` and `-T` are given, the behavior is to dump just the tables that match at least one `-t` switch but no `-T` switches.
 If `-T` appears without `-t`, then tables matching `-T` are excluded from what is otherwise a normal dump.

--table-and-children=\<pattern\>
-:   This option is equivalent to `-t`, except that it also includes any partitions of inheritance child tables of the table(s) matching the pattern.

 -v \| --verbose
 :   Specifies verbose mode.
 This will cause `pg_dump` to output detailed object comments and start/stop times to the dump file, and progress messages to standard error.